QIB-Sheffield/mdreg/README.md

 **Updating the Reference Manual:**

-First, run the command `pdoc --html --force --output-dir "docs" .` in the parent folder.
+First, run the command `pdoc --html --force --output-dir "docs" "models" "tests" "MDR"` in the parent folder.
+Commit the newly generated files to Github so that the [website](https://qib-sheffield.github.io/MDR-Library/) is refreshed.
-Then, move all files in "docs/MDR-Library" to "docs" folder and delete the "MDR-Library" folder.
-Alternatively, you can type the following in the terminal:

-`mv docs/MDR-Library/* docs`

-`rmdir docs/MDR-Library`

-Finally, commit the newly generated files to Github so that the [website](https://qib-sheffield.github.io/MDR-Library/) is refreshed.

 ## Acknowledgement